 Students may register online for classes through STAR at www.star.hawaii.edu starting at their assigned registration time.
-They may also register in person at the Kekaulike Center for Admissions, Records, Graduation and Financial Aid in the 'Ilima Building, Room 102.
+Registration assistance is also provided at the Kekaulike Center for Admissions, Records, Graduation and Financial Aid in the 'Ilima Building, Room 102.
+Students may also call/email during operating hours.
 Any changes to their schedule after the initial registration session may be made online or in person.
 Beginning on the first day of classes for each term, a \$5.00 fee will be charged for each registration change made in person, but there is no charge for online transactions.